Mark Zuberbuhler – Chief Executive Officer

 Joe grew up in the BC coastal town of Kitimat and attended university at UBC.
 After working in BC for several years, Joe moved to Alberta to pursue his IT career.
 Joe was employed as an IT consultant specializing in non-profits, working with notable organizations such as United Way of Calgary and Centre for Newcomers.
 Following his consultant role, he was hired on by the Canadian Cancer Society as the Director of IT and Operations for the Alberta & NWT Division, a position he held for over three years.
 After 18 years in Alberta, a move back to BC ensued and Joe began with DDA in February 2017 as Director of Information Technology.
 Since taking on the position, he has been steadily upgrading DDA’s IT infrastructure.

-Andrew Roets – Director of Child & Youth Services
+Andrew Roets – Director of Child & Family Services

 Donna Cain – Director of Living Options